Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter03.rst

 These complaints have appeared frequently in the Office forums.
 Two approaches for easing matters are often suggested.
 One is to write code to print out details about a loaded document, which is my approach in the next subsection.
 A second technique is to install an Office extension for browsing a document's structure.
-I'll look at one such extension, MRI, in :ref:`ch03sec03prt02`.
+Since LibreOffice 7.2 there is also |devtools|_.
+:ref:`ch03sec03prt02` looks at options.

 .. _ch03sec03prt01: